cvolm/maxforlive/README.md

 * Increase or decrease velocity during the repeats within a defined velocity range
 * Map velocity to multiple destination like aftertouch, pitchbend or CC
 <br>
-Download latest version: <a href="http://www.maxforlive.com/library/device/3919/pong-exponential-note-repeater">Pong</a>
+More info and download: <a href="http://www.maxforlive.com/library/device/3919/pong-exponential-note-repeater">Pong</a>
 <br>
 <br>